Skip to main content

 4. Ensuring appropriate patient placement

-5. Properly handling and properly cleaning and disinfecting of patient care equipment and instruments/devices; appropriate cleaning and disinfecting of the environment
+5. Properly handling and properly cleaning and disinfecting patient-care equipment and instruments or devices; appropriate cleaning and disinfecting of the environment

 6. Handling textiles and laundry carefully